oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/BulkExtract/introduction/introduction.md

 * Configure File Server and connect with FTP client.
 * Create and configure common connections which are useful for this workshop like File Server and ERP Connection
 * Learn ERP Cloud Integration Design Patterns and Usecases.
-* Create an Integration flow which reads the file from FTP Server and imports into the ERP Cloud.
+* Create an Integration flow which extracts the data from ERP Cloud Oracle Business Intelligence Publisher (BIP) and write the extract to an SFTP server.

 ### What Do You Need?